 September 6th marks National Read a Book Day and, if you’re anything like us, it’s the perfect excuse to work through that ever-growing pile sitting on your bedside table.
 This year, Tiger has made a commitment to promote diversity and inclusion in the workplace, so we’re focusing on five incredible fiction and non-fiction books from

-With 2020 quite literally around the corner, you may have already started your resolutions list for next year, but did you know only 43% of people will actually keep their resolutions past February?
+With the new year quite literally around the corner, you may have already started your resolutions list for next year, but did you know only 43% of people will actually keep their resolutions past February?
 To help you avoid this fate, we’ve put together five career New Year resolution ideas with our tips on how to maintain them!

 Learn a new skill

 If you’re looking to sharpen your language skills, master a particular software system, or become an expert at a specific aspect of your role, make learning a new skill is your resolution!
 First step: Get specific.
 Think about exactly what you want to learn, how you want to learn it and in what timeframe before you write that target down.
 It may help to stick up a visual reminder around your desk so you can refer to it when you need a reminder or motivation.
 It’s also important to construct manageable goals within a measurable time, as there’s no use deciding to become fluent in German without giving yourself a time frame.
 A word to the wise – try to focus on only one goal, as having multiple focuses may throw off your progress!